What Is International Relocation?

 The court also considers the wishes of the parent making the application.

-It is preferable that the child’s primary caregiver is living in a country of their own choosing and in an environment that does not cause them any stress.
+The child’s primary caregiver should be living in a country of their choosing and in an environment that does not cause them any stress.

-The wishes of the child are also taken into account in accordance with the child’s age, maturity and understanding of the situation.
+The wishes of the child are also taken into account by the child’s age, maturity and understanding of the situation.

 The court has the authority to make orders that prevent the relocation of a child as well as orders that force a parent to relocate.